 - 1. Rate Build-Up.
 The annual process begins with robust data collection.
 Several sources of data are used, but MCP-reported data is the most significant.
 MCP data is collected by specific beneficiary groups or categories of aid groupings, such as child or adult, and similar categories of service, such as inpatient hospital or emergency room care.
-Base data used is more than two years old to ensure complete health care claims information. - 2.
+Typically, base data used is three years old to ensure complete health care claims information and to aid the state in prospective rate setting. - 2.
 Adjustments to Base Data.
 Collected base data is then adjusted for reasonableness with: - Smoothing, which is the process of making adjustments for small numbers, or extraordinary utilization or costs - Industry trend factors to update the base data for changes in cost and utilization - Program change impacts, such as for changes in Medi-Cal benefits, price or eligibility - Managed care efficiency adjustments, such as for potentially preventable hospital admissions - Assumptions for non-medical load or additions, such as for administration. - 3.
 Risk Adjustment.
 In order to better match payment to risk, risk adjustment is used in counties (or rating regions) with more than one plan.
 This process helps account for differences in the underlying health status of the population and distributes capitation across plans based on health risk.
-Risk adjustment is applied to rates that are averaged across the county using factors developed from plan pharmacy data.
+Risk adjustment is applied to rates that are averaged across the county (or rating region) using factors developed from plan pharmacy data.
 These risk adjusted county-averaged rates are then blended with plan-specific rates to establish a final health plan rate.